Gravity: Einstein's general relativity

 Einstein's description of gravity was accepted by the majority of physicists for two reasons.
 First, by 1910 his special relativity was accepted in German physics and was spreading to other countries.
 Second, his theory explained experimental results like the perihelion of Mercury and the bending of light around the Sun better than Newton's theory.

 In 1919, the British astrophysicist Arthur Eddington was able to confirm the predicted deflection of light during that year's solar eclipse.
 Eddington measured starlight deflections twice those predicted by Newtonian corpuscular theory, in accordance with the predictions of general relativity.
 Although Eddington's analysis was later disputed, this experiment made Einstein famous almost overnight and caused general relativity to become widely accepted in the scientific community.

 In 1959, American physicists Robert Pound and Glen Rebka performed an experiment in which they used gamma rays to confirm the prediction of gravitational time dilation.
 By sending the rays down a 74-foot tower and measuring their frequency at the bottom, the scientists confirmed that light is Doppler shifted as it moves towards a source of gravity.
 The observed shift also supports the idea that time runs more slowly in the presence of a gravitational field (many more wave crests pass in a given interval).
 If light moves outward from a strong source of gravity it will be observed with a redshift.
 The time delay of light passing close to a massive object was first identified by Irwin I. Shapiro in 1964 in interplanetary spacecraft signals.

-In 1971, scientists discovered the first-ever black hole in the galaxy Cygnus.
+In 1971, scientists made the first-ever discovery of a black hole, in the constellation Cygnus.
 The black hole was detected because it was emitting bursts of x-rays as it consumed a smaller star, and it came to be known as Cygnus X-1.
 This discovery confirmed yet another prediction of general relativity, because Einstein's equations implied that light could not escape from a sufficiently large and compact object.

 Frame dragging, the idea that a rotating massive object should twist spacetime around it, was confirmed by Gravity Probe B results in 2011.
 In 2015, the LIGO observatory detected faint gravitational waves, the existence of which had been predicted by general relativity.
-Scientists believe that the waves emanated from a black hole merger that occurred 1.5 billion light-years away.
+Scientists believe that the waves emanated from a black hole merger that occurred 1.5 billion light-years away from Earth.